OAHC Position Paper

 • Home Health

-• Ensure adequate reimbursement from Medicare Advantage Plans for home health services
+• Ensure adequate reimbursement from Medicare Advantage plans for home health services

 • Hospice